singh1114/blockchain-dev.xyz/_posts/2021-05-16-understanding-crypto-airdrop.md

 Airdrop is a great way of rewarding your users for believing in your product.

 In this post, we are going to discuss what they are in much more detail.
+By the end of the post, you will know what they are and how do companies use them.
 So, let's get started.